Meet Our Team

 Trevor was born and raised in Redwood City, mere minutes from the HEA3RT Lab space.
 In his time outside of work, Trevor enjoys analog photography, plant-based cooking and exploring the Bay Area.

-Jeannie Jeong, BA
+Jeannie Yejin Jeong, BA

 Research Associate

-Jeannie Jeong recently graduated from Vanderbilt University with a B.A. in Psychology and Cognitive Science.
+Jeannie Jeong graduated from Vanderbilt University with a B.A. in Psychology and Cognitive Science.
 Jeannie is passionate about research at the intersection of artificial intelligence, cognitive science, and healthcare.

-Prior to joining HEA₃RT, she conducted research at the Laboratory for AI and Visual Analogical Systems at Vanderbilt, using a tech-based approach to explore how visual thinking works in relation to neuro-diverse conditions.
+Prior to joining HEA₃RT, she conducted research at the Laboratory for Artificial Intelligence and Visual Analogical Systems at Vanderbilt, using a tech-based approach to explore how visual thinking works in relation to neuro-diverse conditions.
 As a Research Associate, Jeannie hopes to apply her interdisciplinary background to support the implementation of human-centered AI in healthcare.
 Jeannie is particularly interested in integrating AI into mental healthcare.

 Jeannie was born and raised in Yongin, South Korea.
 In her free time, she enjoys urban/hip-hop dancing, cooking, and filmmaking.